E-tailers growth ensnared in India's logistics jungle

 Having its own network now means Flipkart can handle delivery rescheduling requests better, manage product returns faster and help customers exchange products, services that are time-consuming when handled by a third-party operator.

 Amazon is using a similar strategy.
-In addition to building its own warehouses, it is trialing using neighbourhood grocery stores and petrol stations as delivery points.
+In addition to building its own warehouses, it is trialing using neighborhood grocery stores and petrol stations as delivery points.

 It also struck agreements with the Indian Postal Service to reach far-flung places in the country, Agrawal said.